akshayprabhu200/UCSD/src/pages/incoming.md

 1. **Where do most people get their groceries?**

    - **Target** - Target is available on campus, is around a 25 minute walk from grad housing.
 Alternatively, you can take the Mesa South Shuttle, which takes 15 minutes and you can get down at Mandeville. _Best for: Milk, Eggs_
    - **Ralphs** - Nearest one is in Nobel Drive.
 You can walk to Nobel Drive, takes around 25 minutes.
 You can also take the Blue Line (towards San Ysidro).
-You can also take buses including 101, 30, etc. _Best for: Chicken, Veggies, Fruits_
+You can also take buses including 101, 30, etc. _Best for: Chicken, Veggies, Fruits, Alcohol_.
+Make sure to install the app for the the discounts _else you will pay MSRP for most items!_
    - **Trader Joe's** - Nearest one is in Nobel Drive.
 You can walk to Nobel Drive, takes around 25 minutes.
 You can also take the Blue Line (towards San Ysidro).
 You can also take buses including 101, 30, etc. _Best for: Frozen Food, exotic items_

 2. **Where do I shop for Indian Groceries?**